marcel-last/nodejs-express-template/README.md

 Clone this repository as "base project" to get started developing your Node and Express based web application.

 ## Development
-Source files of your NodeJS and Express application are located in `src` directory of this project.
+NodeJS and Express code and source files are located in the [src](./src/) directory of this project.
-Development of your application and components should be placed here.
+Development of your NodeJS and Express application and components should be placed here.

 ## Getting Started